Pixel-Open/website/pages/news/2022-10-21_prestashop-google-my-business.md

 <!-- break -->

-## Connect your Google My Business page to your Prestashop
+## Your Google My Business page to your Prestashop

 We have developed an open source module that allows you to retrieve certain information from Google My Business: